Domestic violence suspect is fatally stabbed, beaten with golf club after victim's mother, sister come to her aid in South Pasadena

 Hero lifeguard takes off prosthetic leg to save driver's life as car sinks in New Jersey

 Firefighter-paramedics arrived at the scene and pronounced the man dead.
-His name was not released.
+He was later identified as Justin Goss, 40, of Glendale.

 According to sheriff's homicide detectives, an investigation indicated that while the intruder "was in the process of beating and choking the female victim, her mother and sister came to her aid.
 During the struggle, the suspect was stabbed and beaten with a golf club."